Navdhari Bhindi also known as the Shravani Bhendi or Gavathi Bhendi in Marathi is a variety of the lady’s finger/okra.

 Availability:

-• It is available only during the specified period of Shravan mainly from late August to early October and thus gets its name “Shravani bhendi”.
+- It is available only during Shravan’s specified period, mainly from late August to early October, and thus gets its name “Shravani bhindi”.

 Purchasing: